 I did a coat of mod podge all over.

-I love to use Stays Clear Polyurethane because it doesn’t yellow.
+Stays Clear Polyurethane is what I usually use for these kinds of projects because it doesn’t yellow.

 But with 4 feline friends I can’t promise that there isn’t the odd cat hair in there though. lol.
 Saved for posterity.